 Income figures are intended as a guide only.

-The industry as a whole tends to work long hours, so the working day often exceeds the average 9am to 5pm.
+The industry as a whole tends to operate long hours, so it's common for the working day to exceed the average 9am to 5pm.

 What to expect

-- The role combines work in the office with on site work.
+- The role combines work in the office with on-site work.